shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 She looked over at the boots.
 She swallowed some tears, and grabbed the boots.
 These will help.
 She can be productive in getting information while escaping from Lemilay’s eternally prying eyes.

+She left her workshop, not even bothering to try to close the unhinged door.
+She held the boots in her arms, wrapped in a cover.
 She took them to the boulder, shed her wolfskin, hid it, and puts the boots on.
-She waited on the boulder, but no rock came.
+Cat Ersie waited on the boulder, but no rock came.
 Ersie squinted at the outcropping across the river, but it still looked the same as it always did: no Fisher.
 Could he not be there today?
 Was it already time for him to go back to the cat city?

 “CAAAAAAT!” *SLAAAAAM!* An echo wave traveled through the boulder.